-Currently, the House and Senate are stuffed with characters that are bending into un-human-like political positions to get in Congress, and shape the future of public policy.
+Currently, the House and Senate are stuffed with characters that are bending into un-human-like political positions to get into Congress and shape the future of public policy.
 More than anything, they seem to be performing to get headlines.

 Following the backlash, Representative Boebert issued an apology to any Muslim who may have been offended.
-Later, she got in a fight with Representative Omar on the phone where Omar hung up on her and issued a statement sayings that the conversation had become unproductive.
+Later, she got into a fight with Representative Omar on the phone, where Omar hung up on her and issued a statement saying that the conversation had become unproductive.

 But that was 1804.
 I’m having a hard time picturing Ronald Reagan and Tip O'neill getting in a shootout.
 I’m no historian, but even engaging in hate speech seems out of character for those two.
 This kind of behavior feels like a new act in Washington.

 The spotlights came on under the big top first just a few years ago.
 It was an orange-faced character with strange fluffy hair.
 He had a big nose and made bizarre facial expressions.
 He said goofy and sometimes shocking things.